VAVA-tim-Sme-carovny/DeliGo/README.md

 ## Requiremetns

--Java openJDK 21 (not correto or any other version) -Setup java to enviroment variable JAVA_HOME
+- Java openJDK 21 (not correto or any other version)

+ - Setup java to enviroment variable JAVA_HOME

--Java FX 21 needs to be downloaded and it's path needs to be placed in jvm.conf
+- Java FX 21 needs to be downloaded and it's path needs to be placed in jvm.conf

 - Make sure your Idea Intelij uses 21 version even in run configurations

 ---